demisto/content-docs/docs/partners/adopt.md

 1. Update the release note just as you did in the first pull request but change the text to the below:

     ```
-    Note: Support for this pack moved to the partner on MONTH, DAY, YEAR.
+    Note: Support for this Pack moved to the partner on MONTH, DAY, YEAR.

     Please contact the partner directly via the support link on the right.
     ```